 - You maintained a tax home in a foreign country

-If you meet the above requirements for a closer connection, you qualify to be treated as a nonresident alien for US tax purposes.
+If you meet the above requirements for a closer connection test, you qualify as a nonresident alien for US tax purposes and should receive the same treatment.
 Usually, this means you only need to report your US-based income on form 1040-NR instead of Form 1040; you are also not required to report your global assets or accounts.

 What is a Tax Home?